dashpay/docs/docs/user/masternodes/setup-testnet.rst

 ^^^^^

 Envoy is a gRPC service proxy for cloud-native applications.
-As it is responsible for TLS termination, you will need to obtain an TLS certificate for your public IP address before configuring Envoy.
+As it is responsible for TLS termination, you will need to obtain a TLS certificate for your public IP address before configuring Envoy.
 You can do this independently using a provider of your choice, or use ZeroSSL to obtain a free certificate.
 Visit https://app.zerossl.com/certificate/new